gartens/amivapi/docs/User_Guide.md

 make sure you can use GET on the item.
 If you are unable to request a GET then your account can not access the object.
 If you are able to GET the object, then your provided data is invalid.
-If you do not have admin priviledges for the endpoint(method on that resource) make sure your request will conserve your ownership of the object.
+If you do not have admin privileges for the endpoint(method on that resource) make sure your request will conserve your ownership of the object.

 ## How can I send boolean etc to the server using python requests?